Share it! Science : Gardening with Children: Science Lessons, Life Lessons

 Gardening with Children: Science Lessons, Life Lessons

 Let me let you in on a little secret (that is probably not that much of a secret to some Share it!
-Science News readers) gardening with children is magic.
+Science readers) gardening with children is magic.
 Particularly when gardening with little ones who are still learning the wonders of the world.

 A school garden, planted by little hands!